benedekfazekas/mranderson/README.md

 and you are good to go.

+**I deployed to clojars and my deployed jar is not mrandersoned.
+What happened?**

+As `deploy clojars` rebuilds the jar and the pom you have to use the profile here too:

+    $ lein with-profile plugin.mranderson/config deploy clojars

+otherwise an old style jar will be built and uploaded.

 **note** you should not mark clojure itself as a source dependency: there is a limit for everything.

 ## Under the hood